 The importance-performance analysis aims to classify services and characteristics of services according to their relevance in determining the overall attitude of demand towards the offer.
 Such an analysis allows to identify the priorities to be followed in improving services, as well as strengths and weaknesses of the offer.
 The procedure for this analysis is to identify a set of choice-relevant services or service characteristics and ask respondents for two judgements, one on the subjective relevance (r) of each service, the other on their satisfaction (s) with the service.
-Mapping services according to the average value of relevance and performance (satisfaction) it is possible to highlight strengths and weakness, as well as obtaining a summary judgement of the "criticality" C of the services considered, using the algorithm $C = \sum{i=1}^n s_i \cdot \frac{1}{r_i}$, that is: the overall criticality C of the service or characteristic taken into consideration is given by the weighted sum of the ratings S made by each subject S in the total amount of interviewee) weighed with the inverse of their importance S if S is the total amount of interviewee of criticality by giving values below S for those features/services that perform less than they should.
+Mapping services according to the average value of relevance and performance (satisfaction) it is possible to highlight strengths and weakness, as well as obtaining a summary judgement of the "criticality" C of the services considered, using the algorithm $C = \sum{i=1}^n s_i \cdot \frac{1}{r_i}$, that is: the overall criticality C of the service or characteristic taken into consideration is given by the weighted sum of the ratings C made by each subject C (C is the total amount of interviewee) weighed with the inverse of their importance C (figure 4).
+This index provides a summary measure of criticality by giving values below 1 for those features/services that perform less than they should.
 It is clearly an approximate indication but nevertheless useful for discriminating areas that require priority intervention.